-ANGELA SHAFER-PAYNE, VICE PRESIDENT/CHIEF DEVELOPMENT OFFICER he Government Finance Officers Association of he United States and Canada (GFOA) awarded a certificate of Achievement for Excellence in inancial Reporting to San Diego County Regional irport Authority for its Annual Comprehensive inancial Report for the fiscal year ended June 30, 022.
-This was the twentieth consecutive year that he Airport Authority has achieved this prestigious ward.
-In order to be awarded a Certificate of achievement, a government must publish an easily readable and efficiently organized Annual Comprehensive Financial Report.
+ANGELA SHAFER-PAYNE, VICE PRESIDENT/CHIEF DEVELOPMENT OFFICER

+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to San Diego County Regional Airport Authority for its Annual Comprehensive Financial Report for the fiscal year ended June 30, 2022.
+This was the twentieth consecutive year that the Airport Authority has achieved this prestigious award.
+In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized Annual Comprehensive Financial Report.
 The report must satisfy both generally accepted accounting principles and applicable legal requirements.
 A Certificate of Achievement is for a period of one year only.
 We believe that our current Comprehensive Annual Financial Report continues to meet the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.